 Samuel Miller McDonald

-I'm a geographer and author working on a book called Progress about the natural history and future of, you guessed it, progress.
-My writing has appeared in Current Affairs, The New Republic, The Guardian, and elsewhere.
-And I have appeared in interviews and videos, which you can find below.
+I'm a geographer and author working on a book called PROGRESS about the history and future of progress, for William Collins and St. Martin's Press.
+My writing has appeared in The New Republic, The Guardian, Boston Review, The Baffler, Current Affairs, and elsewhere, and I have appeared in interviews and videos, which you can find below.
 I am an editor at The Trouble and Epilogue, a doctoral researcher at University of Oxford, and graduate of the Yale School of the Environment and College of the Atlantic.

 I started higher education at a community college in Northern Michigan, where I'm from.

-Then I studied Human Ecology in Maine at College of the Atlantic, and also started a band called Project Awesome.
+Then I studied human ecology in Maine at College of the Atlantic, and also started a semi-ironic cover band called Project Awesome.

 I completed a Master of Environmental Management at Yale's School of the Environment, and am currently writing up a PhD thesis at Oxford's School of Geography and the Environment.